jinyoungch/xyz/posts/thoughts/on-curiosity.md

 As it turns out, speciality coffee has gradually evolved into an instrument of economic empowerment in the industry— due to its very distinguished value proposition unshackling its producers from the vice-like grip of the "C".

-Participating in the free market with meritocracy at play, producers of specialty coffee are incentivised to cultivate industry gold standards [across the globe](https://allianceforcoffeeexcellence.org/brazil-2021/#1640023456252-075acb18-b088)—
+Participating in the free market, producers of specialty coffee are incentivised to cultivate industry gold standards [across the globe](https://allianceforcoffeeexcellence.org/brazil-2021/#1640023456252-075acb18-b088)—

 **giving rise to industry-wide pricing transparency and reducing the aforementioned information gap**.

 With my growing understanding, I dove deeper into this work and, along the way, had a couple of opportunities to apply my knowledge of the specialty coffee market beyond the abstract.

-As a means to empower coffee producers to negotiate more equitable rates for their harvest, I traveled to Guatemala with  colleagues from the business school to host a managerial accounting and marketing [workshop](https://www.youtube.com/watch?v=41O5mTJ_tnU&t=15s).
+To brainstorm with coffee producers on ways to negotiate more equitable rates for their harvest, I traveled to Guatemala with  colleagues from the business school to host a managerial accounting and marketing [workshop](https://www.youtube.com/watch?v=41O5mTJ_tnU&t=15s).

 Shortly after, [I headed to Tanzania](https://drive.google.com/file/d/13skTHbeOnTvYvPPq2eBlGeugpEM2kCSu/view?usp=sharing) to explore the growing public/private sector investments in its emerging specialty scene; attempting to grasp the subtle nuances of the country's shift towards smallholder capacity building and direct trade initiatives from its past of unified, government-mandated cooperative mechanisms.<sup>7</sup>

 Here are some [photos](https://photos.app.goo.gl/phhvnWo5731pDw8J9) from those trips.